Alphabetical list:

 Section: Prostatitis (list 1)

-Total articles in the section Prostatitis: (18)Acute prostatitis - diagnosis
+Total articles in the section Prostatitis: (18)Chronic bacterial prostatitis - prognosis

 Chronic prostatitis/chronic pelvic pain syndrome - nomenclature